 Where is the investigation into their taxpayer funding, and whether or not it is wasteful or necessary?

 Meanwhile, acknowledged nowhere in the article is what, exactly, PRCs do to help pregnant women and families.
 The reality is that PRCs provided over $367 million worth of services in 2022, including distributing free diapers, wipes, car seats, baby clothes, strollers, cribs, formula, and more.
-Other reports from PRCs have found that 90% of their funding comes from local community donations, and almost no federal dollars are given to PRCs.
+Other reports state that 90% of PRC funding comes from local community donations as well as grants while 10-11% comes from federal funding.

 Women deserve to have alternatives to abortion, which is what PRCs provide.
 And it is likely for this exact reason that they are under attack from the pro-abortion media.